 Our mushrooms really speak for themselves, but if you want the story, here it is!

 We operate a small scale organic mushroom farm.
-Currently we are producing about 30-50 pounds a week of fresh, gourmet oyster mushrooms which we sell in area farmers’ markets, local restaurants, and through the MendoLake Food Hub, a non-profit local food distribution center.
+When we first started out we were producing about 30-50 pounds of oyster mushrooms a week.
+Currently we grow over a 100 pounds of fresh, gourmet oyster mushrooms which we sell in area farmers’ markets, local restaurants and grocery stores and through the MendoLake Food Hub, a non-profit local food distribution center.

-In order to grow our mushrooms year round and provide a high quality product, we use a custom fitted, re-purposed shipping container.
+In order to grow our mushrooms year round and provide a high quality product, we use 2 custom fitted, re-purposed shipping containers.
 This allows us to provide the right growing parameters for the mushrooms which include moisture, ventilation, lighting and a pest-free environment.
-In less than 300 square feet of space, we are able to provide over 1500 pounds of high-protein, nutrient-dense food per year to our community.
-We are excited to increase this amount!
-Our mushrooms have generated a lot of excitement and we have been struggling to meet demand.
-We have reinvested all our profits from this year into growing our business.
-We are currently building an additional room onto our shipping container so that we can increase mushroom production by at least 30%.
-This upgrade should be complete by the end of November 2018.
+In less than 600 square feet of space, we are able to provide several thousand pounds of high-protein, nutrient-dense food per year to our community!

 Oyster mushroom production is unique in that it can exclusively rely on agricultural waste streams, for example: wheat straw, rice straw, wood chips, coffee grinds, spent brewer’s mash, etc. These mushrooms are incredibly efficient organisms with a bio-efficiency of 100%, which means that each pound of straw can produce a pound of fresh mushrooms.
 We always use organically produced straw.
 When possible, we source our straw from local farmers using organic practices (our most recent load was from Doug Mosel at The Mendocino Grain Project).